orcasound/aifororcas-livesystem/README.md

 Learn more about OrcaHello via:

-- OrcaHello project summary page (for general public and context)
+- [OrcaHello project summary page](https://ai4orcas.net/portfolio/orcahello/) (for general public and context)
-- Deployed moderator UI (public access to detections, plus moderation features upon authentication)
+- [Deployed public/moderator UI](https://aifororcas.azurewebsites.net/) (public access to detections, plus moderation features upon authentication)
-- OrcaHello wiki (for system administrators and moderators)
+- [OrcaHello wiki](https://github.com/orcasound/aifororcas-livesystem/wiki) (for system administrators and moderators)
-- This README (for developers and data scientists)
+- **This README** (for developers and data scientists)

 This repository contains the implementations for the following  components that make up the OrcaHello real time inference system:
 - [ModeratorFrontEnd](ModeratorFrontEnd) - Frontend code for the [Moderator Portal](https://aifororcas.azurewebsites.net/).